freAK14/COVID-Precaution-Monitor/README.md

 ```
 After a bunch of TensorFlow warnings and stats, you will be able to see a progress bar processing the input video frame-by-frame.

-It would take some time to process the video(depending upon your system specifications).
+It would take some time to process the video(depending upon your system's specifications).

-After completion of the progress bar, you would be able to see the ```result.mp4``` file as well as the various output images in the ```results``` folder.(You can comment the particular lines in the code if you don't wish to store these)
+After completion of the progress bar, you would be able to see the ```result.mp4``` file as well as the various output images in the ```results``` folder.(I have commented those lines, but you can uncomment those in the code if you wish to store these files locally.)

-**NOTE:** You have to move/remove the result video and files before processing another video, otherwise it will throw an error saying "directory/file already exists".
+**NOTE:** You have to move/remove the result video and files(if applicable) before processing another video, otherwise it will throw an error saying "directory/file already exists".

 ## Example Output: